-- g. provides a public pedestrian promenade the 'Corso' extending along the full frontage of the Maud waterway to the future transit station and interchange; - h. integrates adjacent built form to overlook public open space and parklands, providing active frontages, passive surveillance and value adding frontages; - provides safe and well lit public open space by applying Crime Prevention Through Environmental Design Principles (CPTED); - j. delivers shade structures, landscaping and directional signage in public domain areas; - k. provides safe public footpaths, cross block links and pathways that have a high level of accessibility and are quality pedestrian and bicycle environments; and - capitalises on the value and amenity of waterways by maximising public accessibility.
+- g. provides a public pedestrian promenade the 'Corso' extending along the full frontage of the Maud waterway to the future transit station and interchange; - h. integrates adjacent built form to overlook public open space and parklands, providing active frontages, passive surveillance and value adding frontages; - provides safe and well lit public open space by applying Crime Prevention Through Environmental Design Principles (CPTED); - j. delivers shade structures, landscaping and directional signage in public domain areas; - k. provides safe public footpaths, cross block links and pathways that have a high level of accessibility and are quality pedestrian and bicycle environments; - capitalises on the value and amenity of waterways by maximising public accessibility; and - m. provides opportunities for permanent or temporary small scale retail outlets (kiosks or similar) at appropriate locations.